HORNING

 Racing from the Sailing Club at Horning |

-Continuing to walk along Lower Street takes us out of the main village, heading towards Horning Ferry.
-The walk gives fine views over the River Bure. |
+Walking along Lower Street takes us out of the main village, heading towards Horning Ferry.
+The walk gives fine views over the River Bure.
+This area of Horning has been likened to Venice, because of all the canals and bridges.
+There are many new waterside homes all with their own private riverside gardens (many of these are available as holiday homes). |

 Horning Lower Street |